Amethyst Stakes

-The Amethyst Stakes is a Group 3 flat horse race in Ireland open to thoroughbreds aged three years or older.
+The Amethyst Stakes is a Listed Flat horse race in Ireland open to thoroughbreds aged three years or older.
 It is run over a distance of 1 mile (1,609 metres) at Leopardstown in May.

 History

 The event was formerly staged at Phoenix Park.
 For a period it held Listed status.
-Known previously by sponsored titles, it was renamed the Amethyst Stakes in 1989.
-It was transferred to Leopardstown in 1991.
+Known previously by sponsored titles, it was renamed the Amethyst Stakes in 1989 and transferred to Leopardstown in 1991.

-The Amethyst Stakes was promoted to Group 3 level in 2007.
+The Amethyst Stakes was promoted to Group 3 level in 2007, where it remained until it was downgraded to listed status in 2025.

 Records

 Most successful horse since 1986 (3 wins):